hyunjongL/dataStructureStudies/README.md

-# dataStructureStudies
+# Data Structure Implementations in C(C++) / Java / Python
-Repo for Studying Data Structures
+Repo for Studying and Implementing Advanced Data Structures

-Data Structure list is from the below link. https://www.geeksforgeeks.org/advanced-data-structures/
+The Data Structure list is from the link below. https://www.geeksforgeeks.org/advanced-data-structures/

 ## Lists